whatisjasongoldstein/beagle/README.md

 a fancy wrapper, I just needed something to run them when stuff changed.

 And I just like working in Python.

-### Should I use this in production?

-I have no idea.
-I did it for fun, and to scratch my own itch.

 ### TODO